gramineproject/gramine/Documentation/index.rst

 - **Gramine Shielded Containers**

   Docker images are used to run applications in the cloud.
-The Gramine Shielded Containers (GSC) tool transforms a regular Docker image into a graminized Docker image that includes the Gramine Library OS and the Gramine-specific app configuration.
-It enables you to run an application in a Docker container and keep it protected.
+The Gramine Shielded Containers (GSC) tool transforms a base Docker image into a graminized Docker image that includes the Gramine Library OS and the Gramine-specific app configuration.
+It enables you to run an application in a Docker container and keep it protected against a malicious host.
 See the :doc:`gsc-installation` article for more information.

 - **Ready-made SGX images**

   Users can create ready-made SGX Docker images with the help of the "Confidential Compute for X" project.
-This project provides an interactive script to transform regular Docker images to Gramine-protected Docker images.
+This project provides an interactive script to transform base Docker images to Gramine-protected Docker images.
   See the :doc:`curated-installation` article for more information.

 Protect your application
 ========================

-Use this option to protect an existing application with Gramine.
+Use this option to protect an existing application against a malicious host with Gramine.
 Little to no additional modification of your application is usually needed.

 The following steps can be performed to protect your application with Gramine: